-- 31. According to the Completion Strategy of April 2004, seventeen indictees were at large.
-Following the arrest and transfer of three of these accused, the number has now been reduced to fourteen.
-The Prosecutor intends to transfer four of these accused to national jurisdictions for trial.
-If arrested, the remaining ten indictees will increase the workload of the ICTR.
-According to the Prosecutor, some of these indictees may be dead, whereas others may never be arrested. - 32.
-The Completion Strategy of September 2003 indicated that twenty-six suspects were at large.
+34. The Completion Strategy of April 2004 indicated that seventeen indicted persons were at large.
+Following the arrest and transfer of three of these accused, the number had been reduced to fourteen.
+This number subsequently increased to nineteen, with the recent confirmation of indictments.
+From the original group of fourteen persons at large, the Prosecutor intends to transfer four persons to national jurisdictions for trial.
+The five newly indicted persons at large are addressed below (para.
+40).

+- 35. The Completion Strategy of September 2003 indicated that twenty-six suspects were at large.
 As the Prosecutor's strategy is to prosecute before the ICTR those persons bearing the greatest responsibility for the crimes committed in Rwanda in 1994, the number of suspects under investigation was reduced to sixteen in the Completion Strategy submission of April 2004.7 Following the completion of investigations in respect of the genocide, the files involving eight of these persons have been closed due to lack of evidence.
-Eight indictments against the remaining eight suspects are being submitted for confirmation.
-The Prosecutor has also taken account of the mandate of the ICTR, as emphasized by Resolution 1503, to investigate reports of violations by the Rwanda Patriotic Front (RPF). - 33.
+Eight indictments against the remaining eight suspects have recently been confirmed.
+Five of these persons remain at large and are included in the nineteen fugitives mentioned above (para.
+34).
+The Prosecutor has also taken account of the mandate of the ICTR, as emphasized by Resolution 1503, to investigate reports of violations by the Rwanda Patriotic Front (RPF). - 36.
 Once an individual is indicted, substantial investigations must be continued in order to support the trial team.
-Additional investigations may be needed to replace the evidence of witnesses who may have died, to assist in the interviewing of witnesses prior to their travel to Arusha, to supplement and corroborate the evidence, and to address the Defence case and any possible rebuttal. - 34.
+Additional investigations may be needed to replace the evidence of witnesses who may have died, to assist in the interviewing of witnesses prior to their travel to Arusha, to supplement and corroborate the evidence, and to address the Defence case and any possible rebuttal. - 37.
 All investigations in respect of the genocide have now been completed, as requested by Resolution 1503 (2003).
-Moreover, when indictments are submitted for confirmation, the Prosecutor will ensure that the case will be ready for trial, in the sense that all approved identified investigations are completed, a draft pre-trial brief is prepared, together with draft exhibits and witness lists, and that disclosure searches (as of that date) are completed.
-This will ensure that (i) there will be no delay in trial preparations when the accused is surrendered to the Tribunal; (ii) the case can be more readily assigned to a new Prosecution team if necessary; or (iii) referred to a national jurisdiction pursuant to Rule 11 bis of the Rules.
+Moreover, when the eight indictments were submitted for confirmation, the Prosecutor ensured that these cases were ready for trial, in the sense that all approved identified investigations are completed, a draft pre-trial brief is prepared, together with draft exhibits and witness lists, and that disclosure searches (as of that date) are completed.
+This will ensure that (i) there will be no delay in trial preparations when the accused is surrendered to the Tribunal; (ii) the case can be more readily assigned to a new Prosecution team if necessary; or (iii) referred to a national jurisdiction pursuant to Rule 11 bis of the Rules. - 38.
+Of the eight indictments recently confirmed, three accused have been arrested and five accused remain at large (paras.
+33-34).
+The Prosecutor has earmarked four of these cases involving four accused for transfer to national jurisdictions for trial.
+The remaining four cases of four accused together with the cases of the ten accused who remain at large will mean that the Tribunal will need to hold trials for fourteen accused.
+Based on the average of sixty-two trial days per accused (paras.
+17-21), it is estimated that these trials could take 868 trial days.
+Again, it is stressed that the number of persons brought to trial may be less than fourteen, and that the number of trial days per accused in single-accused trials may be reduced. - 39.
+The Office of the Prosecutor's investigations section continues to provide support in respect of ongoing trials and appeals.
+There will now be a shift in emphasis from classical investigations to trial and appeals support, with the completion of investigations against the eight suspects.